mondas-mania/az-hub-n-spoke-vm/README.md

-# az-hub-n-spoke-vm
+# Terraform Azure Hub & Spoke Networking

-Adds hub and spoke connectivity for an existing VNet using a VM as a router instead of a VWAN hub.
+Trying to create Hub & Spoke using a VM for routing.